UniversalDependencies/docs/treebanks/en_ewt/index.md

 </ul>

 <ul>
-<li>Out of the above, 6 lemmas occurred sometimes as PRON and sometimes as DET: any, that, this, what, whatever, which</li>
+<li>Out of the above, 5 lemmas occurred sometimes as PRON and sometimes as DET: that, this, what, whatever, which</li>
 </ul>

 <ul>